-Alright, it might sound a little odd to clean your face with an oil, especially if you have oily skin.
-But contrary to popular belief, oil does not cause oily skin or acne.
+It sounds weird to clean your face with an oil, especially if you have oily skin.
+But oil actually doesn’t cause oily skin or acne.
 That culprit is usually a combination of hormones, trapped bacteria, and dirt.

-Like your hair, the sebum that the skin secretes is actually good for your skin — it’s there to protect it from the outside environment, and to keep harmful things from seeping in.
+Like your hair, the sebum your skin secretes is actually good for your skin—it’s there to protect it from the outside environment and to keep harmful things from seeping in.
 Since water doesn’t break up oil, most commercial cleansers are marketed with the “oil free” stamp of approval, making them easy to splash off.

-When skin’s natural oils are removed, the body’s reaction is to compensate by producing more oil, much like shampoo does with our hair.
-Or if your skin is dry, it’s because all the oil has been stripped away, and your body doesn’t compensate by replenishing it (that was my case).
+But when skin’s natural oils are removed, the body’s reaction is to compensate by producing more oil, much like shampoo does with our hair.
+Or if your skin’s dry, it’s because all the oil has been stripped away, and your body doesn’t compensate by replenishing it (which was my case).

 Here’s a direct quote from acne.org:

 “Oil dissolves oil.
-One of the most basic principals of chemistry is that “like dissolves like.”
-The best way to desolve a non-polar solvent like sebum/oil, is by using another non-polar solvent similar in composition: other oils.
-By using the right oils, you can cleanse your pores of dirt and bacteria naturally, gently and effectively, while replacing the dirty oil with beneficial ones extracted from natural botanicals, vegetables and fruit that heal, protect and nourish your skin.
-When done properly and consistently, the OCM can clear the skin from issues like oily skin, dry skin, sensitive skin, blackheads, whiteheads and other problems caused by mild to moderate acne–while leaving your skin healthy, balanced and properly moisturized.”
+One of the most basic principals of chemistry is that like dissolves like.
+The best way to dissolve a non-polar solvent like sebum/oil is by using another non-polar solvent similar in composition: other oils.
+By using the right oils, you can cleanse your pores of dirt and bacteria naturally, gently and effectively, while replacing the dirty oil with beneficial ones extracted from natural botanicals, vegetables and fruit that heal, protect and nourish your skin.”

-So in essence, good-quality oil is the perfect substance for cleaning sensitive skin, such as on our face, because it helps gently remove the dirty oil and replaces it with good, nourishing, healing oil.
+Good-quality oil is the perfect substance for cleaning sensitive skin (like on our face) because it removes dirty oil and replaces it with good, nourishing, healing oil.

 1. Make your cleaner

-Simply mix the oils together in a small bottle, give it a little shake, and you’ve got yourself a homemade, frugal facial cleanser.
-The most popular blend of oils for this cleansing method is castor oil and extra-virgin olive oil (EVOO).
-The castor oil draws out dirt and other gunk from your pores.
-The EVOO is a brilliant moisturizer, helping heal and nourish the skin.
+Mix your oils together in a small bottle, give it a little shake, and you’ve got yourself a homemade, frugal facial cleanser.
+The most common blend of oils for OCM is castor oil + extra-virgin olive oil (EVOO).
+Castor oil draws out dirt and other gunk from your pores, and EVOO is a fantastic moisturizer, helping heal and nourish your skin.

-• For those with normal skin, you could start off with a one-to-one ratio of castor oil and EVOO.
+• For normal skin, start experimenting with a one-to-one ratio of castor oil and EVOO.

-• For those with acne-prone or oily skin, reduce the proportion of EVOO, and try three parts castor oil to one part EVOO.
+• For acne-prone or oily skin, reduce the EVOO, and try three parts castor oil to one part EVOO.

-• For those with drier skin, start off with one part castor oil to three parts EVOO.
-This is what I use.
+• For drier skin, start off with one part castor oil to three parts EVOO.

 Experiment, and find what ratio works for you.
-Just start off with a little bit, and then try it for a few days.
-I began with one teaspoon of castor oil and three teaspoons of EVOO in a little squeeze bottle.
+Start with a little, and then try your mix for a few days.

 2. Gently rub it in